-To ensure that Node Manager properly restarts server instances after a system crash, you must perform the following:
+To ensure that Node Manager properly restarts server instances, you must perform the following:

 For Java-based Node Manager, ensure that CrashRecoveryEnabled is set to true.

 The CrashRecoveryEnabled configuration property allows Node Manager to restart server instances after a system crash.
 The property is not enabled by default.

-Note: The CrashRecoveryEnabled configuration property takes precedence over the AutoRestart server startup property in a crash recovery scenario.
+If a server instance's AutoRestart attribute is set to false, Node Manager will not restart it.
+However, the CrashRecoveryEnabled configuration property takes precedence over the AutoRestart server startup property in a crash recovery scenario.
 For example, if a server instance has AutoRestart=false but CrashRecoveryEnabled=true, when Node Manager restarts, Node Manager tries to recover the server instance if the server instance failed when Node Manager was not running.